-As we all know Kenya’s recognised official languages are Swahili and English but there is the ever evolving and very diverse street lingo; Sheng.
+As we all know Kenya’s recognised official languages are Swahili and English but there is the ever-evolving and very diverse street lingo; Sheng.
 Sheng is mainly spoken by youth in urban settings and a few village chaps who want to look cool and ‘cityish’.
-It grows on the daily this is so hard to be recognised as a fully fledged language.
-Food for example can have more than twenty different nonrelated Sheng nouns in a span of one year and that is in only one locality.
+It grows on the daily this makes it so hard to be recognised as a fully-fledged language.
+Food, for example, can have more than twenty different non related Sheng nouns in a span of one year and that is in only in one locality.

 ‘Lamba’ in Swahili means to lick and ‘nyonya’ means to suck.
 The phrase went viral when a photo of an ice cream shop with the phrase on the wall was shared widely in many social media platforms.

 Nearly a week later a video of a man selling popsicles in the streets of Nairobi using the phrase to market his product also went viral.
 What made the phrase even more famous is the club banger hit with the phrase as the title by Kenyan group Sailors Gang.
 The video garnered over 3 million views on Youtube, you can watch the video here.